Higher and foundation tiers

 This additional

-We can simplify the diagram above to give two simple graphs to show the difference between exothermic and endothermic reactions in terms of the enthalpy of reaction (that is the amount of heat energy release or taken in), see image below:
+We can simplify the diagram above to give two simple graphs to show the difference between exothermic and endothermic reactions in terms of the enthalpy of reaction (that is the amount of heat energy released or taken in), see image below:

 These energy profile diagrams show how the energy stored in the reactants and products chemical bonds changes as the reaction takes place.
 For all chemical reactions, both exothermic and endothermic the reactants need to be supplied with energy to break the bonds in the reactants, this is the activation energy.
 Once all the bonds in the reactants are broken new bonds can form in the products; remember bond formation releases energy and the stronger the bonds formed in the products the more energy will be released.